Anshuman-47/SampleRepository/README.md

 # SampleRepository
 <br>
-this is a sample repository
+this is a sample repository and the dired oprarion has been done just for test purpose.